therealtrex/GDIMacGyver/content/Lab1_awsaddon/setup_aws_s3.md

 ![image_tag](/static/10_awsaddon/setup_aws/Image_14.png)

-- Copy the `accesskey` & `secretkey` somewhere (eg notepage).
+- Copy the `accesskey` & `secretkey` somewhere (eg notepad).
 These will be used in the next lab to configure your Splunk Add-on for AWS.

 ![image_tag](/static/10_awsaddon/setup_aws/Image_15.png)